 Payments may be made online through financial institutions’ online payment system (RBC, CIBC and BC Credit Unions), by mail or in person at the municipal office.
 Mail early to avoid a 10% penalty.
 Post-dated cheques are accepted.
 Please make cheques payable to District of Fort St. James.

-The Home Owner Grant is a provincial subsidy program, administered by the Home Owner Grant Administration and local governments.
+The Home Owner Grant is a provincial subsidy program, administered by the Home Owner Grant Administration and in 2021 by the provincial government.
 The purpose of the Home Owner Grant Program is to reduce the burden of residential property taxes on registered owners who occupy eligible residences.

 To claim the basic or additional grant, property owners must meet the eligibility requirements and complete an application form each year.
 The application form is located on the bottom of your tax notice.
-The Home Owner Grant can also be applied for online.
+The Home Owner Grant for 2021 can be applied for online or via phone.
+The phone number and online information will be coming soon.
 You will need to know your Folio Number and your Access Code (both are printed on your Property Tax Notice).

 It is not necessary to make a payment in order to apply for the Home Owner Grant.
 Applications must include your home phone number.
 Home Owner Grant applications that are incomplete, unclaimed, or late will result in penalty charges.
 Grants not claimed are considered equivalent to unpaid taxes.

 The Province of British Columbia Property Tax Deferment Program allows home owners to defer the payment of annual municipal property taxes.
 To qualify for the Property Tax Deferment Program, you must: